CodeGlassDotIO/Docs/pages/index.md

 permalink: /
 ---

-# Welcome to the CodeGlass Documentation Pages
+# CodeGlass Documentation

-This is our collaborative GitHub pages website containing all documentation for CodeGlass.

-Here you can find detailed instructions and information about features and views inside the application.

-Have a look around!

-And if you have any questions, do not hesitate to [contact](contact.md) us or hit us up on [github](https://github.com/CodeGlassDotIO/Docs/issues).
+Welcome to the official CodeGlass documentation portal.
+This site serves as the centralized source of technical documentation for all features and components of the CodeGlass platform.

+Use the navigation to explore comprehensive guides, configuration details, and usage instructions for each available view and capability within the application.

+For questions, feedback, or to report issues, please [contact us](contact.md) or open a ticket on our [GitHub repository](https://github.com/CodeGlassDotIO/Docs/issues).